jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 The music is the point,
 not the theory or the practice.

-Every practice should begin and end with the creation of music.
+Every practice should begin and end with the improvisation of music.

 ## The first note